题目

 concussion.To help reduce these risks, the National Center for Sports Safety, with the National Athletic

-Trainers"Association, offers a three-hour online safety course for coaches for $ 28 at www.SportsSafety.org.
+Trainers"Association, offers a three-hour online safety course for coaches for $ 28 at www.SportsSafety.org.1.Which of the following is TRUE according to the passage?A.All the accidents can be prevented.

 B.All the accidents cannot be prevented.